 Potential for High Impact Outcomes

-There will be opportunities in particular for (1) tropical fieldwork led by the supervisors and external partner Beatriz Marimon in Brazil, and for visiting (2) the Tiina Sarkinen lab at Royal Botanic Garden Edinburgh, and (3) the Brian Enquist lab at the University of Arizona, including for support with biogeographical and evolutionary analyses.
-Training at Leeds will include management and analysis of large datasets, field observational techniques, and ecological and phylogenetic analyses, as well as guidance for developing more equitable balanced and professional relationships with collaborators.
+There will be opportunities for: (1) tropical fieldwork with the supervisors and Beatriz Marimon in Brazil; to visit (2) Tiina Sarkinen at Royal Botanic Garden Edinburgh, and (3) Brian Enquist at the University of Arizona.
+These will support geographical and evolutionary analyses.
+Training at Leeds will include analysis of large datasets, field techniques and phylogenetic analyses.
+And, you will also be guided on developing equitable, balanced and professional relationships with collaborators.

 The student will join the Ecology and Global Change cluster at Leeds.
 We are a dynamic, world-leading group in tropical ecology and biodiversity and global change.